-- 3.02 Use, transfer, or possession of drugs or alcohol, or being under the influence of drugs or alcohol at school, school grounds or at a school sponsored event - 3.03 Physically striking a teacher or other board employee - 3.04 Bomb threat - 3.05 Fighting-any physical conflict between two or more individuals. - 3.06 Repeated infractions of school regulations - 3.07 Physical harm or threats (verbal or written) of physical harm to the school or anyone in the school. - 3.08 Hate mail, obscenity, harassment, inflammatory material, discriminatory remarks, disrespectful language and other behaviors disruptive to the educational environment are prohibited on the local area network, wide area network and the internet.
+- 3.02 Use, transfer, or possession of drugs or alcohol, or being under the influence of drugs or alcohol at school, school grounds or at a school sponsored event. - 3.03 Physically striking a teacher or other board employee. - 3.04 Bomb threat - 3.05 Fighting-any physical conflict between two or more individuals. - 3.06 Repeated infractions of school regulations. - 3.07 Physical harm or threats (verbal or written) of physical harm to the school or anyone in the school. - 3.08 Hate mail, obscenity, harassment, inflammatory material, discriminatory remarks, disrespectful language and other behaviors disruptive to the educational environment are prohibited on the local area network, wide area network and the internet.
 Students who misuse the school system's technology will be subject to denial or computer usage, monetary charges, suspension and/or expulsion.
 Threatening, intimidating or causing bodily harm to any school employee or other students can result in removal from school.
 This includes threats through e-mail or cyberspace.
 Violations of civil and/or criminal law relating to technology and its use will result in the notification of law enforcement officials. - 3.09 Possession of fireworks, firecrackers or stink bombs. - 3.10 Trespassing.
 Willfully entering or roaming in any structure, conveyance, or property without being authorized. - 3.11 Vandalism.
 Intentionally doing some act that results in injury or damaging by means of real, personal or public property belonging to another. - 3.12 Stealing-Larceny.
-The intentional unlawful taking and carrying away of personal property or possession of stolen property.
+The intentional unlawful taking and carrying away of personal property or possession of stolen property. - 3.13 Sexual offenses.
+Sexual offense including but not limited to unsolicited written or verbal proposition to engage in sexual acts, sexual battery or sexual harassment - 3.14 Arson - 3.15 Assault and battery on student.
+Actually and intentionally touching or striking another student against the will of the other. - Extortion.
+Verbally or by written or printed communication, maliciously threatening to accuse another of any crime or offenses. - 3.17 Burglary - 3.18 Criminal mischief - 3.19 Gambling - 3.20 Homicide - 3.21 Kidnapping - 3.22 Robbery - 3.23 Use, transfer, sale or possession of tobacco, including but not limited to tobacco substitutes or electronic cigarettes/vapes. - 3.24 Use, transfer, sale or possession of explosive materials.